markbeek/sinatra_rest/README.txt

+creating simple sinatra/json/rest service,
+NEW
-creating simple sinatra/json/rest service, using a YAML "database" for simplicity's sake
+using a YAML "database" for NEW INLINE simplicity's sake